nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ---

-TeachWhat is a **desktop app for tutors to manage their schedule, students, classes, and income, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TeachWhat is a **desktop app for tutors to manage their schedule, students, classes, and income**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TeachWhat can get your tuition management tasks done faster than traditional GUI apps.